Sir-Unkie/OBSOLETE_e-commerce-trainings/README.md

 ![Cover photo](https://github.com/Sir-Unkie/e-commerce-trainings/blob/master/READMEfiles/cover.png)
 This is a project for a fictional e-commerce company.
 The website allows to browse through different types of products.
-All the products data is fetched from the firestore cloud storage.
+All the products data is fetched from the firestore cloud storage and then managed with the help of redux.
 The website provides customers with cart functionality and stripe payments.
+The React Router is responsible for the routing of the project.
+React lazy loading is implemented for the optimal JS bundling.

 ## The live version of the website is available here: [Live Website](https://e-commerce-test-website.netlify.app/)